fran-janela/aws-infra-builder-language/README.md

 ## Execute Functions
 # Default Functions
-perform InstanceBuilder with intance_configuration_type_2
+perform InstanceBuilder with use intance_configuration_type_2

 # User defined Functions
-perform autoscaling_type1 with intance_configuration_type_1
+perform autoscaling_type1 with use intance_configuration_type_1

 ## Conditional Statements
 on find CPUUtilization of find name of intance_configuration_type_2 gt scale_up_factor + scale_trashold perform EmailSender with Template as CPUUsageWarning and Subject as "Type 2 - CPU Usage Warning"